levin1006/alpamayo-recipes/recipes/alpamayo1_sft/README.md

 export HF_TOKEN=<your Hugging Face token>
 ```

-Download a representative slice for Alpamayo-1 (chunks 0–100, four cameras, egomotion) running from `alpamayo-recipes`:
+Download a representative slice for Alpamayo 1 (chunks 0–100, four cameras, egomotion) running from `alpamayo-recipes`:

 ```bash
 cd $YOUR_HOME/alpamayo-recipes